lachlanmcdonald/mg-shader-wiki/Notes.md

 vec3 v = floor(v);
 ```

-Which is a more concise way to write:
+Which is the same as below but more concise:

 ```glsl
 v.x = floor(v.x);